hawky358/pyHyypApi/README.md

 # pyHyypApi

 **Note** this Api is built to work with the IDS Hyyp integration for home assistant.
+No usage instruction is currently provided.

 API for ADT Secure Home and IDS Hyyp.
 There could be more variants but it's easy to add package names to the constants.py file.

 Changelog
+1.4.1
+- Version bump for release

 1.4.0b7
 - Reworked the reconnect system for push notifications.